Fig.7 Photo of the original booklet and translation of the poem ‘You who wronged’ by Czesław Miłosz

 Unsurprisingly, deportations of thousands of Polish people from the eastern part of pre-war Poland (including Kresy) to Siberia did not feature in any of the textbooks in school.

 According to the version of Polish history driven by the socialist propaganda, in 1945 ‘Poland returned to her historical Piast territories on the Odra [sic] and the Baltic, as a result of the defeat of Nazi Germany and on the strength of the Potsdam decisions.’
 (Fig.5 Extract from ‘Chronological History of Poland’ published in 1977).
-This suggested that post-WWII Polish borders were historically ‘correct’, but disregarded the fact that thousands of deportees from Kresy were deprived of their homes they had been forced to leave behind by the Soviet Army between 1940 and 1941.
+This suggested that post-WWII Polish borders were historically ‘correct’, but disregarded the fact that thousands of deportees from Kresy were deprived of the homes they had been forced to leave behind by the Soviet Army between 1940 and 1941.
 The Poland these deportees knew had ceased to exist.

 Fig.5 Extract from ‘Chronological History of Poland’ published in 1977